Champa independence movement: Arguments in favor for independence

-Cham advocacy groups argued that, as Champa had been an independent country until being finally annexed to the Vietnamese territory at 1832, the Chams have the rights to regain back what it had lost.
-Cham advocacy groups have also criticized the Vietnamese government of usurping history and denying the existence of Champa as a state and its systematic atrocities against Chams.
+Cham advocacy groups argued that, as Champa had been an independent country until it was annexed as a Vietnamese territory in 1832, the Chams have the right to regain back what it had lost.
+Such advocacy groups have also criticized the Vietnamese government, accusing it of usurping history and denying the existence of Champa as a state and its systematic atrocities against the Chams.

 Many Chams believed that the Vietnamese government would never allow any official researches over the Cham history in fear of possible uprising against Vietnamese rule by the Cham population.
 However, due to the small size of Cham population today, it often meets with strong counter-argument from the Vietnamese side.

-Cham independence advocators often cite its war against Vietnamese expansionism as an example how Champa should be independent as it used to be.
+Cham independence advocates often cite its war against Vietnamese expansionism as an example how Champa should be independent as it used to be.

 Arguments against independence

 According to Cham activists, the Vietnamese, regardless of political stances, have been strongly against any kind of independence movement by the Chams, and thus hostile to the Champa independence movement.
 This has never extended to racial relationship, however, as Vietnamese people, including many Overseas Vietnamese, are totally indifferent on their view with the Chams as a fellow people and unaware of historical discourses, according to Julie Thi Underhill.

-Po Dharma, who was a major researcher of Champa's history, while critical to the Vietnamese government's treatment of the Chams, believed that Vietnam should respect the Cham heritage as Champa's history is often intertwined with Vietnamese history, if not to say, part of it.
+Po Dharma, a major researcher of Champa's history, was critical to the Vietnamese government's treatment of the Chams, and believed that Vietnam should respect Cham heritage as Champa's history is often intertwined with Vietnamese history, if not a part of it.

 Among all Vietnamese historical war accords, wars against Champa also take a popular feeling of pride among majority of Vietnamese and the conquest is highly venerated in the country.

 Many Vietnamese also believe that if not for the conquest, Champa might have remained an underdeveloped country like Laos and Cambodia, and improvement could be seen under Vietnamese rule rather than Cham rule.
 Another popular Vietnamese narrative is, although Champa did not exist, but the Vietnamese government since modern days had tried to reconcile and research history of Champa as an entity and its own civilization, culture and customs, thus the Cham nationalist narrative of persecution is untrue.